merbar/CarND-Kidnapped-Vehicle-Project/README.md

 # Particle Filter
 ## Self-Driving Car Engineer Nanodegree Program

-Implementation of a 2 dimensional particle filter in C++.
+Implementation of a two-dimensional particle filter in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter receives observation and control data.

 ## Visualization of result
 Number of particles: 20